jgorset/jquery-collapsible/README.md

 ## About

-Collapsible is a simple plugin for jQuery that allows you to collapse and expand items.
+Collapsible is a jQuery plugin that facilitates for collapsing and expanding items.

 ## Usage